 Strip Rowing Boat Kits

 The following descriptions will help you to understand how we can provide kits or materials for canoes, kayaks, or rowing boats.
-If you have questions please call or e-mail us; we have assisted in many boatbuilding projects and can help you make intelligent choices in designs and materials.
+If you have questions, please call or e-mail us; we have assisted in many boatbuilding projects and can help you make intelligent choices in designs and materials.
 You do not have to purchase a complete kit: You can purchase any individual materials you need to assist in your boatbuilding project.
+(Kits are offered at a discounted price when all of the materials are purchased together vs separately or a-la-cart.)

 The Pre-Kit Rowing/Fishing Boat Package: Strip Building DVD, Newfound Woodworks’ Fiberglassing DVD, and Woodstrip Rowing Craft by Susan Van Leuven.
-This package will give you all the information you need to plan your boat building project.
+This package will give you all the information you need to plan your rowboat building project.
+If you would like to purchase a Pre-Kit, please click on the price under the Pre-Kit column.

-The Rowing/Fishing Boat Kit Includes: Plans, Stripbuilding Notes, Construction Notes specific to that design, a CD of rowboat construction pictures, Coved and beaded, 6′ to 10′ Northern White Cedar Strips, About 30% Full Length Western Red Cedar Strips, Solid pre-milled mahogany Outwales, Scuppered mahogany Inwales, Pre-Milled Seat Materials or finished seats, Stem Laminations, Spanish cedar Transom Materials, Deck Material with pre-laminated coaming, Fiberglass, Slow Curing, Non-Blushing, Low Viscosity Marine Epoxy, Epoxy Application Supplies, and Varnish.
+The Rowing/Fishing Boat Kit contain: Plans, Stripbuilding Instructions, Construction Notes specific to that design, a CD of rowboat construction pictures, HIN Number, Cove and Bead: 6′ to 10′ Northern White Cedar Strips, About 30% Full Length Western Red Cedar Strips, Several Alaskan Yellow Accent Strips, Solid pre-milled Mahogany Outwales, Scuppered Mahogany Inwales, Pre-Milled Seat Materials or Finished Seats with Hardware, Stem Laminations, Spanish Cedar Transom Materials, Deck Material with pre-formed Coaming, Fiberglass, Slow Curing, Non-Blushing, Low Viscosity Marine Epoxy, Epoxy Application Supplies, and Varnish with Application Supplies.

-Mold Forms for these boats are included in the kit prices below OR cost $350 when purchased separately (you will also need the plans for the details).
-These forms come with a clamping groove for stapleless construction.
+Mold Forms or Stations for these boats ARE INCLUDED in the kit prices below OR cost $380 when purchased separately.
+(You will also need the plans for the details).
+These forms come with a clamping groove for Stapleless Construction.
+All stations/forms/molds come with a clamping groove for Stapleless Construction.

 If you’d like to simply purchase plans, you can visit our Plans page.